Management For Iliotibial Band (ITB) Friction Syndrome

 In this edition, we seek to address these three main problems; looking at strengthening those weak hip muscles, rectify those poor training methods and biomechanical issues.
 We seek to outline the practical management of iliotibial band friction syndrome associated with running athletes.

 Early stage of rehabilitation aims to redress muscle weakness in the hip which may be considered as a major factor in the development of this condition.
 Thus, strength and conditioning exercises should focus on the muscle called gluteus medius.
 The reason why we target the gluteus medius is because it functions as an important stabilizer to control and decelerate adduction of the thigh during running.
-Poor endurance and control of the gluteus medius leads to gait alteration and ultimately ITBFS.
+Poor endurance and control of the gluteus medius leads to gait alteration and ultimately, iliotibial band (ITB) friction syndrome.
 Furthermore, to decrease tension along the ITB, the use of a foam roll and performing isolated stretches for tight muscles can be particularly effective in releasing myofascial restrictions.
 Below are some recommended exercises.

 ITB Proximal Stretch

-You should be able to feel the stretch in your left hip and down the IT band
+You should be able to feel the stretch in your left hip and down the ITB